Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Model and Results

 \end{Theorem}

-Next, we would like to express the slowness of dissipation in the system without resorting to the modes of the harmonic system.
+Next, we aim to express the slowness of energy transfer in the system without relying on the modes of the harmonic system.
 This is not totally obvious because, for example, it is simply not true that the flow of energy between adjacent sites vanishes as $\lambda \to 0$, due to the harmonic couplings.
 What is however true is that the onset of \emph{persistent} transport is very slow.
 This can be understood by contemplating the behavior of the time-integrated energy-current between nearby sites.
-Let us decompose the Hamiltonian in eq.~\eqref{eq: H} as
+Let us decompose the Hamiltonian in \eqref{eq: H} as

 For $x\in\Lambda_L$, we define the local currents $j_x$ by